Zirkonium88/AWS/README.md

 This repository will provide some examples from my daily AWS workloads.
 It will probably grow day by day.
 So far, the most examples are written in Python.
 Therefore, feel free to participate!

+## SAM ClI

+* SAM is an interactive CLI to create Serverless Applications.
+You can find four simple exmaples [here](SAM/README.md):

 ## Big Data workloads

 * Lambda does not fit your workload?
 The [SQS example](SQS/README.MD) will show you how to unzip large gzip files via S3 events and EC2.